-UW Oshkosh is committed to providing bystander intervention strategies for students and employees.
-This is facilitated primarily by the University Counseling Center through voluntary training opportunities for students, faculty, and staff.
+UW Oshkosh is committed to providing bystander intervention strategies for students and employees through voluntary training opportunities for students, faculty, and staff.
 All employees and students are encouraged to engage as proactive bystanders, learn to identify the signs of abusive behavior and/or relationships, and engage in protective behaviors and risk reduction techniques.